Dmitry740/otus-cpp-developer/README.md

 # otus-cpp-developer
 OTUS C++ home work

-Here will be new projects
+here can be some comments